 - Comprehensive chest X-rays with low doses of radiation.

-- EKG to check heart rhythm and functioning of the arteries.
+- EKG to check heart rhythm and the functioning of the arteries.

 - Ultrasound or Echo to check heart size and muscle movement.